Jacqueline-A-Shay/2019-Advent-of-Code/README.md

-Welcome to my 2019 Advent of Code!
+**Welcome to the 2019 Advent of Code!**

 Please find the challenge details at: https://adventofcode.com/

-Briefly, two challenges will be released daily through December 25th.
+Briefly, two challenges will be released daily December 1st through December 25th.

 **Goal**